mtngrown/mtngrown.github.io/source/pb/balance.html.markdown

   the 122 mm mortar would not be introduced until 1942.)
 These tiny units can reach way, way out and really hurt Russian transport units.

+Alternatively, Alan Arvold offers a historically accurate German OOB featuring 14 instead of 5 AFVs.
+Under the original specification for this situation, these extra armor units should help balance the battle.

 ### Winning strategy

 For the Russians, starting the game with everything possible already